-The TRRP, Bureau of Reclamation and Bureau of Land Management (federal co-lead agencies), and the North Coast Regional Water Quality Control Board (Regional Water Board – state lead agency) propose to construct the Chapman Ranch Phase A project in 2019.
+The TRRP, Bureau of Reclamation and Bureau of Land Management (federal co-lead agencies), and the North Coast Regional Water Quality Control Board (Regional Water Board – state lead agency) are constructing the Chapman Ranch Phase A project in 2019.
 The purpose of the project is to increase salmon and steelhead habitat downstream of Lewiston Dam.
-The proposed project is designed to enhance both terrestrial and aquatic habitat quality.
+The project is designed to enhance both terrestrial and aquatic habitat quality.
 In-river work will increase habitat complexity via construction of slow water refuge habitats (e.g., side channels), re-connecting the river with its floodplains, and placement of in-river geomorphic and habitat features (e.g., rock and wood structures).
 On-shore work will include revegetation of riparian and upland areas with native vegetation.

 - Signed Finding of No Significant Impact (FONSI) (pdf)